 Located at the Top Rack Marina on the Intracoastal Waterway, Amber Lantern is a fine dining restaurant with a Mediterranean influenced menu.
 Some of the notable entrees on the menu include the signature crab stuffed shrimp and the Select Fried Oysters.
 Restaurant patrons get an unbeatable view of the Elizabeth River while dining at Amber Lantern, and the panoramic views are at their best during sunset hours.

-Whether you sit inside and gaze out the large windows onto the York River or grab a seat on the patio, you’re sure to find the view from the Riverwalk Restaurant incredible.
+Whether you sit inside and gaze out the large windows onto the York River or grab a seat on the patio, you’re sure to find the view from the Water Street Grille incredible.
 The restaurant has a casual yet elegant vibe that welcomes visitors, and the decadent menu makes it nearly impossible to choose just one meal.
-Will it be the Killer Fish Tacos or the Jumbo Scallops & Hot-Honey Pork Belly?
+Will it be the Baja Fish Tacos or the Jumbo Shrimp Scampi?
 You’ll be going home happy either way.

 The Jackspot at Sunset Beach—Cape Charles